 * Wait time for service at the hotel’s cafe.

 * Wait time for service from the bell staff.

 Management has already begun the problem-solving process to improve customer perceptions of these root causes.
 To improve customer satisfaction they must address ways to improve customer’s attitudes about the mix of game types and the overall service provided.
-Although three root causes were identified as drivers of intent to return, a theme is apparent.
+Although two root causes were identified as drivers of intent to return, a theme is apparent.
 Management must implement methods to improve customer perceptions of wait time for the various hotel services.
 Addressing these root causes will enable this hotel and gaming company to continue to improve customer perceptions and to takeoff toward success.

 Some businesses never leave the tarmac – they suffer from stagnation.
 They do not implement the procedures necessary for growth.
-It is imperative to stay in touch with the people who are crucial to the success of our businesses.
+It is imperative to stay in touch with the people who are crucial to the success of your business.
 If you would like to learn more about how NBRI can help your business implement a survey schedule to provide you with powerful information, call today at 800-756-6168.
 This could be the first step in your preparations to leave the tarmac and takeoff toward increased success and profits!

 Dr. Cynthia K. S. Reed, Ph.D.